 At all times intelligence is more than what is linked to the individual human being.
 Collective Intelligence states that knowledge, learning, and intelligence are actions and understandings that we create in interaction.
 An interaction where we also address the technologies not just as passive mediators, but as actors involved in creating networks – networks that will be the framework for the interplay between understanding and action.

-13.30 Hróbjartur Árnason, University of Iceland: Collective Intelligence and Creativity – Practical Implications (in English).
+12:45- Keynote: Hróbjartur Árnason, University of Iceland: Learning, Creativity and Collective Intelligence

-14.00 Christian Dalsgaard: Virtual learning Space and representations of individuals and groups.
+14:15 – Christian Dalsgaard: Virtual learning Space and representations of individuals and groups.
 Didactic reflections.
-University of Aarhus. (in English).
+University of Aarhus. (in English)

 Thomas Kjærgaard: Are dialogue and reflection so important?